MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 5. A user receives an email containing an invitation to join an SfBO meeting.
 The email contains a conference key and a HTTP-based URL linking to the conference.
 Both the key and the URL are unique for a particular meeting.

 ### <a name="federation-safeguards-for-sfbo"></a>Verbund Garantien für SfBO
-Verbund bietet Ihrer Organisation die Möglichkeit, mit anderen Organisationen zu kommunizieren, um IM und Anwesenheit zu teilen.
+Föderation bietet Ihrer Organisation die Möglichkeit, mit anderen Organisationen zu kommunizieren und Chats und Anwesenheitsinformationen freizugeben.
 In SfBO ist der Verbund standardmäßig aktiviert.
-Mandatenenadministratoren können dies jedoch über das O365 Admin-Portal steuern.
-Mehr sehen.
+Mandantenadministratoren haben jedoch die Möglichkeit, dies über das Office 365-Verwaltungsportal zu kontrollieren.
+Weitere Informationen.

 ## <a name="addressing-threats-to-sfbo-conferences"></a>Handhaben von Bedrohungen für SfBO-Konferenzen